 Recently honored by the Smithsonian Folklife Festival and Circopedia, St. Paul’s Circus Juventas is bringing up our next generation of circus performers.
-For the circus school’s spring show, hundreds of young entertainers combine the daredevil athleticism of 18th-century-era London’s first circuses with the trademark Circus Juventas theatrics.
+For the circus school’s spring recital, hundreds of beginner and intermediate students combine the daredevil athleticism of 18th-century-era London’s first circuses with the trademark Circus Juventas theatrics.
 Expect Cirque du Soleil-level costumes and a dramatic through line at the Circus Juventas Big Top in Highland Park, with nine performances to choose from.

 Rain: A Tribute to the Beatles Celebrates 50th Anniversary of Sgt.
 Pepper’s Lonely Hearts Club Band 4/27

 The Beatles’ infamous, boundary-pushing album Sgt.
 Pepper’s Lonely Hearts Club Band was part of the soundtrack to 1967’s “Summer of Love,” and signified either a breakthrough in pop or the death of rock and roll—or both.
 Fifty years later, it’s material that has aged well enough to still put on an irresistible show, from beginning (“You’re such a lovely audience”) to end (“A Day in the Life”).
 Catch touring tribute band RAIN in garish, era-appropriate costume, at Mystic Lake Casino In Prior Lake.